How do pet owners know what to feed a German Shepherd puppy, and when should they switch to adult food?

 #1 Protein content

 Puppy food should contain high-quality animal protein of between 20 and 22%.
-As large breed dogs, the German Shepherd does most of its growing during the first three months, in which time it is essential to give them the right pet food.
+As large breed dogs, the German Shepherd does most of its growth during the first three months, in which time it is essential to give them the right pet food.